MurkyTheMurloc/simplelog/README.md

 # SimpleLog

-`SimpleLog` is a lightweight and flexible logging utility for Node.js applications.
+`SimpleLog` is a lightweight and flexible logging utility for Node.js, Deno or Bun applications.
 It provides various log levels, performance benchmarking, and the ability to log messages to both the console and a file.

 ## Features